West Nile VIrus Facts

 There is no specific treatment for West Nile Virus.
 Most people recover completely, although fatigue and weakness can last for weeks or months.

-How can I protect myself from West Nile Virus?
+What can I protect myself form West Nile Virus?

 There is no West Nile Virus vaccine, but you can prevent it by avoiding mosquito bites.